-For all the latest F1 odds on the Monaco Grand Prix, which takes place around the streets of Monte Carlo, visit Sky Bet.
+For all the latest F1 odds on the Monaco GP, round six of the 2013 F1 Championship, visit Sky Bet.

-Q: Paul, tell us what Monaco means to you...
+Q: Tell us what Monaco means to you...

 AS: It's a special place for sure.
 I've always liked street races and Monaco is the best street circuit of them all.
 There's no room for even the smallest mistake and that's why it's different to other tracks.
 You have to give the walls so much respect and build up your speed.
 More than anything it's a test of your mental strength because you keep your concentration for nearly two hours during the race.

 Vijay Mallya, team owner: "Monaco holds a special place in the heart of every Formula One fan.
 Its history, the unforgiving circuit and the unique atmosphere of the place make it a highlight of the season.
 As a venue, it's one of my favourites and a track where our car has always worked well.
 We've scored points there for the last three seasons and will be aiming to do the same this year.

 "In our first European race, two weeks ago in Barcelona, the team once again showed its form.
 A strong points finish by Paul Di Resta ensured we held on to fifth position in the World Championship, and we look capable of fighting at this level in the races to come.
 With a little help from Lady Luck, who hasn't been much on Adrian Sutil's side lately, we will be able to score points with both cars and firmly establish our position in the championship.
 So far our weakness has been failing to get both cars home in the points and it's something we need to remedy.